Klang Valley Integrated Transit System: Integration

+The is currently the only rapid transit line of Rapid KL that is not integrated with the rest of the system, despite having interchanges at (with the Kelana Jaya Line) and (with the Kajang Line).
+The line currently uses a newer integrated fare system, which will replace and be expanded to the rest of the Rapid KL system in the future.

 The KTM Komuter lines and Express Rail Link (ERL) lines implement their own ticketing systems and only allow integration between their respective rail lines.

 Fares

 The Touch 'n Go stored value fare card is accepted as a mode of payment on the Rapid Bus system, LRT, MRT, BRT, and monorail lines, as well as the KTM Komuter and ERL lines, easing the hassle of buying separate tickets for travelling on different networks.
 However, the fare integration for the Rapid KL system does not include KTM Komuter and Express Rail Link.

 Rapid Rail, the operator of the LRT, MRT and monorail lines, and Rapid Bus (which covers about 70% of the Klang Valley's bus network as well as the BRT Sunway Line), provide various daily and monthly passes for commuters.

 Since February 2024, KTM Kommuter services started accepting credit and debit card as payment method, including NFC based mobile payment services such as Apple Pay, Google Pay and Samsung Pay.
 Rapid KL services are slated to follow suit with the implementation of open payment system starting March 2024 and concluding by March 2025.